Shared Decision Making (DECIDE)

 Choosing language

-To support staff in learning how to have meaningful shared decision making conversations a toolkit has been developed.
+To support staff in learning how to have meaningful shared decision making conversations a toolkit has been developed for tutors.